Plimoth Trust Co. LLC Grows Stock Holdings in Walmart Inc. (NYSE:WMT)

 Plimoth Trust Co.
-LLC boosted its stake in Walmart Inc. (NYSE:WMT) by 3.3% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 35,906 shares of the retailer’s stock after acquiring an additional 1,161 shares during the period.
+LLC lifted its position in shares of Walmart Inc. (NYSE:WMT) by 3.3% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 35,906 shares of the retailer’s stock after purchasing an additional 1,161 shares during the period.
 Walmart comprises approximately 1.4% of Plimoth Trust Co.
 LLC’s portfolio, making the stock its 15th largest position.
 Plimoth Trust Co.
-LLC’s holdings in Walmart were worth $5,005,000 at the end of the most recent reporting period.
+LLC’s holdings in Walmart were worth $5,005,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds also recently made changes to their positions in WMT.
+Several other institutional investors have also recently added to or reduced their stakes in WMT.
 Private Portfolio Partners LLC raised its stake in Walmart by 2.0% during the second quarter.
 Private Portfolio Partners LLC now owns 3,577 shares of the retailer’s stock worth $504,000 after purchasing an additional 70 shares during the period.
 Wimmer Associates 1 LLC raised its stake in Walmart by 1.8% during the second quarter.
 Wimmer Associates 1 LLC now owns 4,024 shares of the retailer’s stock worth $567,000 after purchasing an additional 70 shares during the period.
 Fort Point Capital Partners LLC raised its stake in Walmart by 2.9% during the second quarter.
 Fort Point Capital Partners LLC now owns 2,499 shares of the retailer’s stock worth $352,000 after purchasing an additional 71 shares during the period.
 GYL Financial Synergies LLC raised its stake in Walmart by 1.2% during the second quarter.
 GYL Financial Synergies LLC now owns 6,222 shares of the retailer’s stock worth $877,000 after purchasing an additional 74 shares during the period.
 Finally, Grimes & Company Inc. raised its stake in Walmart by 2.0% during the second quarter.
 Grimes & Company Inc. now owns 3,849 shares of the retailer’s stock worth $543,000 after purchasing an additional 74 shares during the period.
-30.38% of the stock is owned by hedge funds and other institutional investors.
+30.38% of the stock is owned by institutional investors and hedge funds.

 A number of research firms have weighed in on WMT.
-Evercore ISI reaffirmed a “hold” rating on shares of Walmart in a research note on Thursday, August 19th.
-Credit Suisse Group initiated coverage on shares of Walmart in a research report on Friday, November 19th.
-They issued an “outperform” rating and a $166.00 price objective for the company.
-Cowen increased their price objective on shares of Walmart from $170.00 to $175.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 18th.
+The Goldman Sachs Group increased their price target on shares of Walmart from $184.00 to $196.00 and gave the stock a “buy” rating in a research note on Tuesday, October 19th.
+Stephens increased their price objective on shares of Walmart from $160.00 to $170.00 and gave the stock an “overweight” rating in a research report on Friday, August 13th.
 MKM Partners raised shares of Walmart from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $156.00 to $166.00 in a research report on Friday, November 19th.
-Finally, Raymond James increased their price objective on shares of Walmart from $165.00 to $170.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 18th.
+Raymond James increased their price objective on shares of Walmart from $165.00 to $170.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 18th.
+Finally, DA Davidson reissued a “buy” rating on shares of Walmart in a research report on Wednesday, August 18th.
 One analyst has rated the stock with a sell rating, four have given a hold rating and seventeen have issued a buy rating to the stock.
 Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of $170.20.

 Walmart (NYSE:WMT) last announced its quarterly earnings data on Tuesday, November 16th.
 The retailer reported $1.45 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.39 by $0.06.
 The company had revenue of $140.50 billion during the quarter, compared to analyst estimates of $134.26 billion.
 Walmart had a net margin of 1.40% and a return on equity of 20.30%.
 The firm’s revenue for the quarter was up 4.3% compared to the same quarter last year.
 During the same period last year, the business earned $1.34 EPS.
-On average, analysts forecast that Walmart Inc. will post 6.4 earnings per share for the current fiscal year.
+On average, sell-side analysts expect that Walmart Inc. will post 6.4 EPS for the current year.

 About Walmart